 Even in 2016, for our trip to London and Salzburg, I had to buy a SIM card from eBay from Three, a UK phone company, and then purchase the time online through a third party before we left.
-Figuring this out took plenty of time and the help from other travelers on the FlyerTalk boards.
+Figuring all this out took plenty of time, as well as the help from other travelers on the FlyerTalk boards.
 Luckily, this SIM also included roaming in Austria, so I could use the same card for our whole trip.

 Switching to T-Mobile will be such a game changer for us: